 When it comes to digestifs, the work is even easier.
 Instead of a cocktail, you can serve small glasses (or shots) of one of several great Amari (which are traditionally Italian made digestive liqueurs) that are easy to sip and will give your stomach the digestive support it needs to tackle a monster Thanksgiving feast.

-Here’s a breakdown of some of our favorite Amari (which is the plural form of the word Amaro, which the category is often referred to as) for you to use this Thanksgiving:
+Here’s a breakdown of some of our favorite Amari for you to use this Thanksgiving:

-Nardini Amaro (62 Proof – $55 per Liter) – absolutely one of our favorite amaros.
-The Nardini Amaro is sweet, but not too sweet, herbal without hitting you over the head, and the bitter mid notes are soft enough for even the most sensitive palate.
+Nardini Amaro (31% ABV, 62 Proof – $55 per Liter) – The Nardini Amaro is sweet, but not too sweet, herbal without hitting you over the head, and the bitter mid notes are soft enough for even the most sensitive palate.
 Nardini Amaro has beautiful cinnamon notes in the heart of the mid palate and is one of the most pleasing digestifs we’ve had.
-At $55 a bottle, it’s a little expensive, but for a special occasion like Thanksgiving it’s worth every penny.
+At $55 a bottle, it’s a little expensive, but for a special occasion like Thanksgiving, it’s worth every penny.
 Not only will you wow your Thanksgiving guests with Nardini, it’s the ultimate cap to a big meal.

-Amaro Nonino (70 Proof – $40) – we simply adore Amaro Nonino.
+Amaro Nonino (35% ABV, 70 Proof – $40) – we simply adore Amaro Nonino.
 Priced at $40 a bottle, Amaro Nonino isn’t inexpensive, but it’s well worth every single penny.
 Perfectly balancing bitter and sweet, Amaro Nonino is a well-tuned symphony of flavors which all work together in perfect harmony.
 There’s so much going on with the Amaro Nonino that it’s best enjoyed straight up and sipped slowly.
-Amaro Nonino is the kind of amaro which will make you fall in love with Amaro and serving it at Thanksgiving is an exceptional treat for your guests.
+Amaro Nonino is the kind of amaro that will make you fall in love with Amaro, and serving it at Thanksgiving is an exceptional treat for your guests.